lduboeuf/grunt-spapp-generator/README.md

       src: 'your source html file',
       dest:'your dest html file',
       options: {
-        template_folder: 'templates',
+        template_folder: 'templates folder',
-        script_folder: 'scripts'
+        script_folder: 'scripts folder',
+        css: 'css file'
       }
     }
 });
 ```

-In your `index.html`, place the block comment `<!-- @import scripts -->` where you want your scripts file to be declared.
+In your `index.html`, place the block comment `<!-- @spapp_generator scripts -->` where you want your scripts file to be declared.
-place the block comment `<!-- @import sections -->` where you want spapp_generator to declare sections
+place the block comment `<!-- @spapp_generator sections -->` where you want spapp_generator to declare sections
+place the block comment `/*@spapp_generator css*/` where you want spapp_generator to declare section in css file

 ### Usage Examples